Preservation Louisville Announces 2015

 Vacant & Abandoned Properties

 Listed in 2009: Vacant & Abandoned Properties are a large issue in our community, there are close to 7,000 abandoned properties, 93% of which are individually owned.
-Many buildings such as this farm house at 6414 Billtown Road are slated for demolition as opposed to being renovated for reuse.
+Many buildings such as these shotgun houses are slated for demolition as opposed to being renovated for reuse.
 Shotgun houses are a large majority of the vacant properties in our community.
 Louisville has the 2nd largest inventory of shotgun houses and they make up 10% of Louisville’s building stock.
 Shotgun houses are found in many of Louisville’s neighborhoods such as, Portland, Germantown, Butchertown, Russell and California.
 Shotgun houses are among the most common late 19th century and early 20th century house types in the urban South.
 The majority of local examples were built between the end of the Civil War and 1910.
 Oral tradition attributes the name “shotgun house” to their distinct floor plan.

 Historic Educational Buildings